KorAP/Koral/README.md

 [KorAP Project](http://korap.ids-mannheim.de/), and are used in KorAP to translate queries to a common format before sending them to its search engine.

-## Installation
+## Setup

-Installation is straightforward (Maven3 required):
+Setup is straightforward (Maven3 required):

     git clone https://github.com/korap/Koral [install-dir]
     cd [install-dir]
+    mvn test -Dhttps.protocols=TLSv1.2
     mvn package
-    mvn test -Dhttps.protocols=TLSv1.2

 There is also a command line version.
-After installation, simply run
+After setup, simply run

     java -jar target/Koral-0.2.jar [query] [queryLanguage]

+Build a Koral library and install it in your local Maven repository (needed for Kustvakt)

+    mvn install -Dhttps.protocols=TLSv1.2

 ## Prerequisites

 * Java 8 (OpenJDK or Oracle JDK with JCE)